Siddhesh-hub/Sentinel-AI-Enterprise-LLM-Governance-Security-Gateway/README.md

 # AiGuard

 AiGuard is a small but practical security-focused GenAI project that defends an operational assistant from prompt injection attempts before allowing it to generate CloudOps troubleshooting guidance.
-It combines lightweight local checks with structured Gemini calls so the system can reject unsafe prompts quickly and still produce useful, machine-validated answers for safe requests.
+It combines lightweight pre-model checks with structured Gemini calls so the system can reject unsafe prompts quickly and still produce useful, machine-validated answers for safe requests.

 The project is designed as a learning-friendly prototype with production-minded ideas.
 It demonstrates how to put an LLM behind a security pipeline instead of exposing the model directly to user input.